Oil giants stay in their own backyards in U.S. auction

 Of the 105 new U.S. leases in water depths of more than 656 feet (200 meters), 85 were immediately contiguous with existing leased acreage or production platforms, and another 17 were within about two miles of existing leases or infrastructure, according to the Reuters analysis.

 Among the areas where companies submitted bids were Mississippi Canyon and Green Canyon, two of the most densely leased plays in the Gulf, about 100 miles (160 km) off the Louisiana coast.
-Royal Dutch Shell Plc (RDSa.L) was the high bidder on two Mississippi Canyon blocks.
+Royal Dutch Shell Plc was the high bidder on two Mississippi Canyon blocks.

 Overall, Shell picked up 16 Gulf blocks including 6 adjacent to its deepwater developments known as Kakias and Stones, and 10 clustered around other actively leased areas.
 It told Reuters that it wanted to “acquire blocks that could potentially support future development using our existing hubs.”

-BP Plc’s (BP.L) most notable bids were 19 blocks in DeSoto Canyon, contiguous to a known gas field, about 100 miles from the Louisiana coast.
+BP Plc’s most notable bids were 19 blocks in DeSoto Canyon, contiguous to a known gas field, about 100 miles from the Louisiana coast.
 “BP is strategic with its bids, and we use the opportunity to expand and strengthen our plays,” a company spokesman told Reuters.

 Only three blocks leased were more than a few miles from existing acreage.
 Those blocks were snapped up by Chevron, which declined comment.